Show a 3D model

 - view_mode: str value to switch between '3D' (default) and '2D'.
 The created 2D visualization shows the xy-plane.

-- default_shadow: bool value (False by default) to define whether shadow is turned on or off when entering the editor.
+- default_shadow: bool value to define whether shadow is turned off (default) or on when entering the editor.
 User can still overrule.

 Example: